Download a balanced scorecard example for free in Word and write yours easily without having to start from scratch.

 - Introduction Process for New Services/Products which includes the innovations to build the business.

-- Management Process for Customer Relationship used as a strategy and commitment to develop long-lasting and deeper relationship.
+- Process of Management for Customer Relationship used as a strategy and commitment to develop long-lasting and deeper relationship.

 - Value Stream Process from Order Entry to Order Fulfillment to aids continuous customer value.
 It also aids the supply chain management, demand generation, material conversion, information conversion, asset utilization, demand fulfillment, and quality and cost management.